![]() |

 6. Cooling of mixers by sprinkling of water discharging of concrete from plants to mixers.

-7. Cement hydration, temperature rise, slump loss, aggregate grinding and gain of air content all occur with the passage of time while the concrete is in the mixer, so the time elapsed between the start of mixing and start of placement should be minimized.
+7. Cement hydration, temperature rise, slump loss, aggregate grinding and gain of air content all occur with the passage of time while the concrete is in the mixer, so the time elapsed between the start of mixing and start of placement should be minimised.

 9. Paint the water tanks with white colour.